Skip to content

-This guide will help you to install and start standalone TBMQ using Docker on Linux or macOS.
-If you are looking for a cluster installation instruction, please visit cluster setup page.
+This guide describes how to install and start a standalone TBMQ instance using Docker on Linux or macOS.
+For cluster installation, see the cluster setup page.

-Execute the following commands to download the script that will install and start TBMQ:
+Run the following commands to download and run the TBMQ install script:

 sudo chmod +x tbmq-install-and-run.sh && ./tbmq-install-and-run.sh